firecloudy/gitUsageTest/README.md

 hello, things.

-build a new branch dev.
+build a new branch dev

+creating a new brach is quick AND simple.